 Stock up your bedside table with night-time essentials

 Sadly, there’s no avoiding the broken sleep in the early days but there are things you can do to make the experience a little easier and almost something to look forward to.
-Keep your creature comforts close to hand – be it earphones to listen to your favorite podcast with or a tasty snack to keep you going until breakfast.
+Keep your creature comforts close to hand – be it earphones to listen to your favourite podcast with or a tasty snack to keep you going until breakfast.
 Chocolate at 4am is completely acceptable right now!

 Don’t pre-wash every single piece of baby clothing

-It’s a good idea to wash a load of vests and footies ahead of your baby’s arrival but resist the temptation to wash everything in your baby’s closet.
+It’s a good idea to wash a load of vests and sleepsuits ahead of your baby’s arrival but resist the temptation to wash everything in your baby’s wardrobe.
 If you’ve splurged on lots of adorable little outfits, you might find a lot of them will be left unused thanks to the rapid rate at which babies grow!
 So keep the tags on and only pre-wash what you need when it comes to non-essential items – you can exchange them later for larger sizes or even repurpose them as gifts for friends and family.